Skip to main content

 Strokes are the third largest cause of death and the largest cause of adult disability in England.
 Strokes occur if the supply of blood to the brain is disturbed.

-Like all of our organs, our brain needs our blood to provide the oxygen and nutrients it needs to work properly.
-If the supply of blood to our brain is disturbed or stopped, brain cells begin to die.
+If the blood supply were to be disturbed, brain cells begin to die.
 This can lead to brain damage and possibly death.

 Types of stroke